opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

 -   **COMPRESS\_PREALLOC\_CHUNKS**

     Specifies the number of pre-allocated index compression chunks.
-A larger number of pre-allocated chunks indicates a lower index compression ratio, and a smaller data dispersion degree indicates a better access performance. \(Only B-tree indexes are supported.\)
+A larger number of pre-allocated chunks indicates a lower index compression ratio, and a smaller data dispersion degree indicates a better access performance.
+This parameter can be modified.
+The modification affects the number of pre-allocated changed data and new data. \(Only B-tree indexes are supported.\)

     Value range: 0 to 7.
 The default value is  **0**.

+    - The maximum value of this parameter is **7** when **COMPRESS\_CHUNK_SIZE** is set to **512** or **1024**.
+    - The maximum value of this parameter is **3** when **COMPRESS\_CHUNK_SIZE** is set to **2048**.
+    - The maximum value of this parameter is **1** when **COMPRESS\_CHUNK_SIZE** is set to **4096**.

 -   **COMPRESS\_BYTE\_CONVERT**

     Sets the preprocessing of index compression byte conversion.
 In some scenarios, the compression effect can be improved, but the performance deteriorates.
+This parameter can be modified.
+The modification determines whether to perform byte conversion preprocessing for changed data and new data.
+This parameter cannot be set to **false** if `COMPRESS_DIFF_CONVERT` is set to **true**.

     Value range: Boolean value.
 By default, this function is disabled.

 -   **COMPRESS\_DIFF\_CONVERT**

     Sets the pre-processing of index compression differentiation.
 This parameter can be used together only with  **COMPRESS\_BYTE\_CONVERT**.
 In some scenarios, the compression effect can be improved, but the performance deteriorates.
+This parameter can be modified.
+The modification determines whether to perform byte differentiation preprocessing for changed data and new data.

     Value range: Boolean value.
 By default, this function is disabled.